Posted on Leave a comment

 Test strips depend on chemicals present in the strips to react to metabolites of the target substance.

-Extremely high or low temperatures can cause the chemicals in the test strips to alter their molecular structure which will lead to a different reaction to the target metabolites.
+High or low temperatures can cause the chemicals in the test strips to alter their molecular structure which will lead to a different reaction to the target metabolites.

 Detect Dilution of Urine Samples